Famitsu scores

-The Japanese video game magazine Famitsu reviews video games by having four critics each assign the game a score from 0 to 10, with 10 being the highest score.
-The scores of are then added together for a maximum possible score of 40.
-As of 2024, thirty games have received perfect scores from Famitsu.
+The Japanese video game magazine Famitsu reviews video games by having four critics each assign a score from 0 to 10, with 10 being the highest.
+The scores are added for a maximum possible score of 40.
+As of 2024, thirty games have received perfect scores.

 Famitsu was first published in 1986, and gave its first perfect score in 1998 to The Legend of Zelda: Ocarina of Time, released by Nintendo for the Nintendo 64.
 Nintendo is the publisher with the highest number of perfect scoring games with ten total, followed by Square Enix with five, Sega with four and Konami with three.
-Nintendo is additionally the developer with the highest number of perfect scoring games with eight total, followed by Kojima Productions and Square Enix with four each.
+Nintendo is also the developer with the highest number of perfect scoring games with eight total, followed by Kojima Productions and Square Enix with four each.

 The console with the highest number of perfect-scoring games is the PlayStation 3, with seven total.
-Four of the perfect-scoring games on PlayStation 3 were also released on the Xbox 360, which is tied with the Wii for the second-highest number of perfect scores at five total.
-Video game franchises with multiple perfect scoring games include The Legend of Zelda with five, Metal Gear with three, and Dragon Quest, Final Fantasy, and Like a Dragon with two.
-Of the games to receive perfect scores, only three were either published and/or developed by a non-Japanese company – The Elder Scrolls V: Skyrim, Grand Theft Auto V, and Ghost of Tsushima.
+Four of the perfect-scoring games on PlayStation 3 were also released on the Xbox 360, which is tied with the Wii for the second-highest number of perfect scores, at five total.
+Video game franchises with multiple perfect scores include The Legend of Zelda with five, Metal Gear with three, and Dragon Quest, Final Fantasy and Like a Dragon with two.
+Of the games to receive perfect scores, only three were either published and/or developed by a non-Japanese company: The Elder Scrolls V: Skyrim, Grand Theft Auto V and Ghost of Tsushima.